bozuko/bozuko/content/site/faq/creating-games.md

 ### Can I run a Bozuko game across multiple locations?

 Yup.
 The Bozuko engine allows you to additional locations to your Bozuko account.
-For now, please email info@bozuko if you require multiple locations for your single Facebook page.
+For now, please email info@bozuko.com if you require multiple locations for your single Facebook page.

 ### How do I create a game for my business?